Constructing Raised Bed Gardens from Planks

 - Move the bed into position in the yard.

-- Place a level on each side and dig out under the sides until all four sides are level.
+- Place a level on each side and dig out under the sides until

 5. Attach Pipe

-- To hold hoops for bird netting or row covers, attach the six 12-inch pieces of 3/4-inch PVC pipe inside the bed.
+- To hold hoops for bird netting or row covers, attach the

-- On the long sides, space pipes 2 feet apart, 1 foot from each end and
+- On the long sides, space pipes 2 feet apart, 1 foot from

 6. (Optional) Install Bottom Lining

-- Rake the existing soil at the bottom of the bed to level it, then tamp it smooth.
+- Rake the existing soil at the bottom of the bed to level

-- Line the bed with hardware cloth or chicken wire to keep out gophers and moles; trim the cloth with shears to fit around corner posts then tack in place with staples or bent nails.
+- Line the bed with hardware cloth or chicken wire to keep

 7. Fill with Soil Mix

-- Fill the bed with good soil
+- Fill the bed with good

-for tomatoes
+soil for tomatoes

 - Fill within 1 to 2-inches of the top